 - Perform topic modeling in real-time across thousands of publications from international health agencies and credible news outlets; automate the extraction of quantifiable trends (alerts) and actionable information relevant to a manager’s role & responsibility.

-- Create forecasting which will directionally track and predict when regions critical to HCL and its customers will reach peak infection, and conversely, a rise in recovery rate.
+- Create forecasting which will directionally track and predict when regions critical to HCLTech and its customers will reach peak infection, and conversely, a rise in recovery rate.

 - RESPOND using a mathematical model of the situation as a proxy for the actual pandemic.